+Many people associate steroid use with athletes and competitive bodybuilders; however, the majority of users are not.
+The majority of steroid users take steroids to either enhance athletic performance or enhance their personal appearance.
 Most steroid users take the drugs as a shortcut to become leaner, more muscular, and generally look better.
-The average steroid user rarely has the stereotypical bodybuilder physique.
+Many steroid users do not have the stereotypical bodybuilder physique.

 Of all the people I’ve seen who admit using steroids, I’d say 90 percent don’t even look like bodybuilders…they’re just using steroids to try to get in shape faster.